dladd/pyFormex/sphinx/tutorial.rst

    A square.

 But wait a minute!
-Is this a square surface, or is it just four lines constituting the circumference of a square?
+Does this represent a square surface, or just the four lines constituting the circumference of the square?
 Actually, it is a square surface, but since the pyFormex GUI by default displays in wireframe mode, unless you have changed it, you will only see the border of the square.
-You can make surfaces and solids get fully rendered by selecting the :menuselection:`Viewport --> Render Mode --> Smooth` option or using the shortcut |button-smooth| button in the toolbar.
+You can make surfaces and solids get fully rendered by selecting the :menuselection:`Viewport --> Render Mode --> Flat` option or using the shortcut |button-flat| button in the toolbar.
 You will then see

 .. _`fig:square-filled`: